SEProjGrp5/MapThat/README.md

 Double booking a time-slot is a common mistake that us humans make all the time!
 We also don't take into account that we are not FLASH and that we need some time to travel from point A to point B. While scheduling appointments on google calendar, while enrolling into two consecutive classes in two different buildings; the travel time between appointments is not taken into consideration.

-We aim to develop a tool which will read the google calendar appointments to determing the location and calculate the average travel time to the appointment from either a predetermined location or the location of the previous appointment and block the time needed on google calendar.
+We aim to develop a tool which will read the google calendar appointments to determe the location and calculate the average travel time to the appointment from either a predetermined location or the location of the previous appointment and block the time needed on google calendar.

 We have implemented it as a python application which will be connected to the google calendar and google maps.